VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/README.md

 <br> IO OPERATIONS
 <br> ALLOCATION OF MEMORY
 <br> LOW LEVEL SYSTEM FUNCTION
 <br> The main job apart from the regular jobs of the *OS* is to convert the app to its respective assembly language program and finally to binary language program, so it can be understood by the hardware.
-The output of the OS are nothing but small instruction in c, c++ or java format.
+The output of the OS are nothing but small instructions in c, c++ or java format.
 <br> These are then taken by the *compiler* and converted to respective instructions.
 The syntax of these instructions depend upon the type of hardware.
 <br> Example- If, the type of hardware is RISC V, then the instructions will also be RISC V instruction set architecture.
 <br> Now next is the job of the *assembler*.It takes in the output of the compiler that is instructions and converts them to their respective *binary format*.
 This *binary language* is also known as the *MACHINE LANGUAGE*.